tjgalvin/flint/README.md

 `pip install`.

 However, on some systems there are interactions with `casacore` and building `python-casacore` appropriately.
-Issues have been noted that sometimes large measurement sets can become corrupted when interacting with them through `casacore.tables`.
-Although not entirely understood it appears to be related to the version of `python-casacore`, `numpy` and whether pre-built wheels are used.
+Issues have been noted when interacting with large measurement sets across components with different `casacore` versions.
+This seems to happen even across container boundaries (i.e. different versions in containers might play a role).
+The exact cause is not at all understood, but it appears to be related to the version of `python-casacore`, `numpy` and whether pre-built wheels are used.

 In practise it might be easier to leverage `conda` to install the appropriate `boost` and `casacore` libraries.